wokwi/wokwi-docs/docs/parts/wokwi-hx711.md

 The HX711 amplifier allows you to easily read load cells and evaluate changes in resistance.
 A Wheatstone bridge is used to connect load cells to the IC, which is in turn connected to the microcontroller via `VCC`, `DT`, `SCK`, and `GND`.
 Use `begin()` to initialize the scale and `set_scale()` and `tare()` to calibrate it. `power_down()` and `power_up()` can be used to bring the ADC into and out of low power mode. `get_value()` and `get_units()` are used to read the ADC minus tare and divided, passing an optional integer value to obtain that number of values, averaged.
 Refer to the [`HX711` Arduino library](https://github.com/bogde/HX711#features) for more details on features and calibration.

+Note that this chip does not implement channel B or gain settings of 32/64/128.
+The raw readings are from `0-2100` for the `"type":"5kg"` type, and `0-21000` for the `"type":"50kg"`.

 ## Arduino code example

 ```cpp